-- The senior university administrator in attendance at the event (Advisor, police, security, facility manager) will determine if any exceptions to the existing event summary provided will be made by the Office of Student Activities while an event is in progress.
-(E.g. letting a limited number of additional people into the event than the pre-determined capacity, etc.…) If the University Administrator does determine an exception is warranted, that individual must document such exception on the advisor post-evaluation form to the Office of Student Activities immediately following the event.
-Any exceptions he or she authorizes to the event summary may not be made at the expense of jeopardizing the safety and security of the event attendees.
-The senior University Administrator assumes all responsibility for any exceptions that he or she authorizes.
+- The senior university administrator in attendance at the event (Advisor, police, security, facility manager) will determine if any exceptions to the existing event summary provided will be made by the Office of Student Involvement and Leadership while an event is in progress.
+(E.g. letting a limited number of additional people into the event than the pre-determined capacity, etc.…).
+If the University Administrator does determine an exception is warranted, that individual must document such exception and submit their decisions to the Director of the Student Involvement and Leadership on the next business day.
+Any exceptions they authorize to the event summary may not be made at the expense of jeopardizing the safety and security of the event attendees.
+The senior University Administrator assumes all responsibility for any exceptions that they authorize.

 - Disruption of an Event

-- Alcohol (Student) Policy: All events where students are participants, whether using campus or off-campus facilities, must adhere to the Alcohol Use Policy for Student Organizations as outlined in the Student Handbook http://www.wright.edu/student-handbook/student-organizations-policies-and-procedures/alcohol-student-policy.
-Organizations sponsoring off campus events including alcohol must complete an event registration form 45 days prior to the event.
-The Office of Student Activities requires at a minimum the following for off campus events where alcohol is served at the venue:
+- Alcohol (Student) Policy: All events where students are participants, whether using campus or off-campus facilities, must adhere to the Alcohol Use Policy for Student Organizations as outlined in the Student Handbook Organizations sponsoring off-campus events including alcohol must complete an event registration form 45 days prior to the event.
+The Office of Student Involvement and Leadership requires at a minimum the following for off-campus events where alcohol is served at the venue:

 - a copy of the establishment’s liquor license